-Earlier studies investigated the role of redundant target information using either simple detection task or Go/No-go task.
-When participants are required to simply detect at least one pre-defined target, responses were faster and more accurate when there were two targets compared to when there was only one target (e.g., Corballis, 2002; Fischer & Miller, 2008; Giray & Ulrich, 1993; Miller, 1982; Miniussi, Girelli & Marzi, 1998; Mordkoff & Yantis, 1991; Raab, 1962).
-These findings are in general referred to as redundancy gain (also known as redundant target effects or redundant signal effects) because the second target produces a gain in performance even though it is redundant.
+Earlier studies investigated the role of redundant target information using either simple detection (i.e., reporting the presence or absence of a target) or Go/No-go tasks.
+When participants are required to simply detect at least one pre-defined target, responses are faster and more accurate when there were two targets compared to when there is only one target (e.g., Corballis, 2002; Fischer & Miller, 2008; Giray & Ulrich, 1993; Miller, 1982; Miniussi, Girelli & Marzi, 1998; Mordkoff & Yantis, 1991; Raab, 1962).
+This performance benefit is generally referred to as a redundancy gain (also known as redundant target effects or redundant signal effects) because the second target produces a gain in performance even though it is redundant.
 The two most popular categories of models proposed to explain redundancy gain are “race models” (Corballis, 1998; Raab, 1962; Reuter-Lorenz et al., 1995) and “coactivation models” (Miller, 1982; Ulrich, Miller, & Schröter, 2007).
-On one hand, independent parallel race models postulate that signals from multiple targets (or dimensions) are processed independently so that target detection is determined by the signal that wins the race, which is lower than the average time for any single target (see Raab, 1962 for statistical facilitation; also see Mordkoff & Yantis, 1991,1993).
+On one hand, independent parallel race models postulate that signals from multiple targets (or feature dimensions) are processed independently so that target detection is determined by the signal that wins the race, which is lower than the average time for any single target (see Raab, 1962; Mordkoff & Yantis, 1991,1993).
 In contrast, co-activation models propose that signals from each target or dimension are summated at a stage before the response and thereby reach the response threshold more quickly (Miller, 1982).
-However, the exact mechanisms underlying redundancy gain are still debatable (Corballis, 1998; Fischer & Miller, 2008; Mordkoff & Yantis, 1991).
-For instance, Giray and Ulrich, (1993) showed that participants were not only faster but also responded with greater force when two targets were presented in the display compared to one target, supporting a motor coactivation hypothesis.
-Another electroencephalographical study by Miniussi, Girelli, and Marzi (1998) revealed that peak latencies for event related potentials were earlier when two targets (bilateral) were presented compared to one target (unilateral), supporting perceptual coactivation hypothesis.
+However, the exact mechanisms underlying redundancy gain are still debated (Corballis, 1998; Fischer & Miller, 2008; Mordkoff & Yantis, 1991).
+For instance, Giray and Ulrich (1993) showed that participants were not only faster but also responded with greater force when two targets were presented compared to one, supporting a motor coactivation hypothesis.
+An electroencephalographical study by Miniussi, Girelli, and Marzi (1998) revealed that peak latencies for event related potentials were earlier when two targets (bilateral) were presented compared to one target (unilateral), supporting a perceptual coactivation hypothesis.
 Furthermore, most of these models were used to explain redundancy gain in studies that primarily involved either target detection task without distractors or go/NoGo task, wherein multiple targets had identical perceptual and response features.